oktadev/draft-enterprise-cross-app-authz/README.md

 </saml:Assertion>
 ```

-### Request Authorization Cross-Domain Code (ACDC) for 3rd Party SaaS API from IdP
+### Request Authorization Cross-Domain Code (ACDC) for Resource Application from the IdP

-Requesting Application makes a [RFC 8693 Token Exchange](https://datatracker.ietf.org/doc/html/rfc8693) request to the IdP's Authorization Server
+Requesting Application makes a [RFC 8693 Token Exchange](https://datatracker.ietf.org/doc/html/rfc8693) request to the IdP's Token Endpoint
-  - Asks for `urn:ietf:params:oauth:grant-type:jwt-acdc` as the `requested_token_type`
+  - `requested_token_type=urn:ietf:params:oauth:grant-type:jwt-acdc`
-  - Specifies the target SaaS API the app wants to connect with as the `audience` and the desired `scope`(s)
+  - Specifies the target Resource Application that the app wants to connect with as the `audience` and the desired `scope`(s)
-  - Specifies the target subject for the token request by passing the user's SSO assertion as the `subject_token` and provoding the `subject_token_type` for SAML2 Assertion `urn:ietf:params:oauth:token-type:saml2` or OpenID Connect ID Token `urn:ietf:params:oauth:token-type:id_token`
+  - Specifies the target subject for the token request by passing the user's SSO assertion as the `subject_token`
+  - Provides the `subject_token_type` for SAML2 Assertion as `urn:ietf:params:oauth:token-type:saml2` or OpenID Connect ID Token `urn:ietf:params:oauth:token-type:id_token`
-  - Provides client credentials to authenticate the Requesting Application (example uses the more secure `private_key_jwt` method)
+  - Provides client authentication to the Requesting Application (the example below uses the more secure `private_key_jwt` method)

 ```http
 POST /oauth2/token HTTP/1.1